 However, under IRC Ruling 61-201, annuity owners can use a decrease in the value of their annuity to offset other income.

-But a nonqualified annuity loss is treated as a miscellaneous deduction for tax purposes, which means it is subject to the 2 percent adjusted gross income threshold, which could limit the amount of losses eligible for deduction.
+But a nonqualified annuity loss is treated as a miscellaneous deduction for tax purposes.
+This means it is subject to the 2 percent adjusted gross income threshold, which could limit the amount of losses eligible for deduction.

 As with anything involving tax laws and the IRS, the rules can sometimes be confusing.
-To avoid any problems, spend some time with a tax professional who understands the particulars of your situation and take their advice into account before you make any decisions.
+To avoid any problems, consult a tax professional before you make any decisions.